sevperez/tic-tac-toe/README.md

-# tic-tac-toe
+# Impossible Tic-Tac-Toe

 A game of impossible tic-tac-toe.
+For use only if you're OK with never winning. :unamused: